E10 - Health Check

 Overloads

-Displays teachers who have been assigned more classes and allowances than their MaxLoad allows.
+Displays teachers who have been assigned more classes and allowances than their MaxLoad.

-Example: -1 = 44-45 means: Teacher is overloaded by 1; their MaxLoad is 44 periods but they have been assigned 45 periods.
+Example: -1 = 44-45 means the teacher is overloaded by 1; their MaxLoad is 44 periods but they have been assigned 45 periods.

 Underloads

-Displays teachers who have been assigned less classes and allowances than their MaxLoad allows.
+Displays teachers who have been assigned less classes and allowances than their MaxLoad.

-Example: 2 = 44-42 means: Teacher is underloaded by 2; their MaxLoad is 44 and they have only been assigned 42 periods.
+Example: 2 = 44-42 means the teacher is underloaded by 2; their MaxLoad is 44 and they have only been assigned 42 periods.

 Busy days